Americans and Canadians in Chile: Immigration

 Along with the British, Americans came to Chile to develop the country's economy and trade from the early 19th century onwards.
 Even though very few compared to the British, they did contribute to Chile's wealth and economic development well into the 20th century.
 Other English speaking immigrants included Irish, New Zealanders and Australians.

 Valparaíso was on the route from Britain to California, which the United States won from Mexico in 1845.
 That same port was even the scene of one of the battles of the Anglo-American War of 1812.
+In 1818, the periodical El Argos de Chile published a sketch of a North American, critical of American materialism.

 One American who was in Chile was Wheelwright, who introduced the railway in Chile and nearby Peru in the 1850s.
 In the California Gold Rush, a massive influx of Chilean miners went to California and many had returned to Chile wealthier than before.

 To Chileans, Americans, almost all of British ancestry at the time, were so similar to the British that they were both lumped together as gringos, a term still used for Americans.
 Nowadays, most Chileans are much familiar with American culture than British culture, due to Hollywood and popular music.

-An alleged Cherokee immigration from the United States took place in the late 1800s, but the estimated 100,000–150,000 Chileans of Cherokee descent isn't officially confirmed.
-It was thought Joaquin Murieta of 1850s California folklore was of Cherokee-Chilean descent, but more likely, official sources found he's from Sonora, Mexico thus a Mexican came to the state after US annexation in the Mexican–American War.
-The Cherokee, like the German Chilean community, numerous Croatian Chileans, Palestinian Chileans (see Arab Chileans) and Korean Chileans, are thought to have contributed to Chilean prosperity.

 From the United States of America (esp. the state of Utah), Mormons from the Church of Jesus Christ of Latter-day Saints introduced Mormonism into Chile and today, 700,000 (565,000 regular or active) members out of Chile's 18.5 million people are Mormon—4 percent of the population—and there's a temple in Chile while a second one was announced for Concepcion.
 See The Church of Jesus Christ of Latter-day Saints in Chile.